 You would not admit that something is going on between you two but deep inside you do know there is something.

 This stage is where your primary relationship takes a backseat.
 You share more with this person than with your partner.
 You are not sleeping together or anything but the friendship starts to have an underlying sexual tension.
 There is some daydreaming involved (though you constantly think it’s nothing serious) where you think about this person a lot, playing out your sexual fantasies.
 This person is on your mind, sometimes even when you are with your partner.
+This is the beginning of the honeymoon phase in affairs that people enjoy, much like the beginning of a romantic relationship.

 Most importantly, you do not tell your partner about this friend and feel the need to hide messages and selfies you receive from this friend.
 All clear-cut signs of a budding emotional affair.